Scouting on the Isle of Man: World Scout Jamboree contingents

 In 2007 ten Manx Scouts and a Leader attended the 21st World Scout Jamboree as part of the Cumbria and Isle of Man Unit.

 In 2011 nine Manx Scouts and a Leader attended the 22nd World Scout Jamboree as part of the contingent with Scouts from Cheshire.

 In 2015 three Scouts and one Leader attended the 23rd World Scout Jamboree in Japan as part of an Isle of Man/Merseyside contingent.

 In 2019 the World Scout Jamboree was hosted by Canada, the United States and Mexico.
 Nine Scouts and one Leader attended the 24th World Scout Jamboree as part of Unit 41, Isle of Man/Cumbria.

 Three Legs Challenge

 The Three Legs Challenge is a hiking challenge open to all Scouts and Scout Network members.
-Those who undertake the challenge must walk 3 of the island's long distance walkways within 12 months.
-Its name is derived from the Triskelion that is the island's national symbol.
+Those who undertake the challenge must walk 3 of the Island's long distance walkways within 12 months.
+Its name is derived from the Triskelion, the Island's national symbol.
 The routes are: